Legal education in England: Medieval and early modern England

 Early judges in the 12th century, called justiciarii, did not undergo legal education and operated more like civil servants than trained lawyers.
-In the early 13th century, a body of legal professionals, split between advocates and attorneys, emerged who mediated between the judge and litigant.
-It was accepted at this early stage judges needed significant technical skills and that they should be accepted from the leading members of the bar.
+In the early 13th century, a body of legal professionals split between advocates and attorneys, emerged who mediated between the judge and litigant.
+It was accepted at this early stage judges needed significant technical skills and that they should be accepted by the leading members of the bar.
 Nonetheless, the legal profession remained strictly detached from the university and church.
 The emergence of a professional body necessitated the creation of an educational process.
-By the mid 13th century an early law school had come into existence, though few records of its activities remain.
+By the mid-13th century an early law school had come into existence, though few records of its activities remain.
 Students were called 'apprentices' and learned by attending court in a special gallery section called the 'Crib.'

 In the 14th century, the Lawyer's Inns formed.
 Originally these were inns of residence primarily used by apprentices and other lawyers.
-These inns took on a more corporate form, though never had articles of incorporation or a charter, and took over from the early law school in training future lawyers.
-The educational process involved lectures and debate called 'disputations' in the halls of the inns, and there were disciplinary rules like those found in the University.
+These inns took on a more corporate form, though they never had articles of incorporation or a charter, and took over from the early law school in training future lawyers.
+The educational process involved lectures and debates called 'disputations' in the halls of the inns, and there were disciplinary rules like those found in the university.
 Disputations followed a common pattern: a series of facts would be stated, then followed with a question of law.
 Apprentices would then study different arguments relating to the legal point.
 Students also produced reports of court proceedings and would study the reports of others as part of their learning process.
-It is possible the early year books were work of these apprentices.
+It is possible the early year books were the work of these apprentices.
 There was little direct supervision and students were expected to largely teach themselves.
 In the later 14th century, four inns attained prominence, called the 'Inns of Court', which acted as parent institutions of the other smaller inns, known collectively as the 'inns of chancery.'